How to Fix “Error: 1053: Service didn’t respond in a timely fashion” on Windows?

 4. Reset Network Cache and Configurations

-Resetting network cache and configurations can resolve issues causing error 1053 by clearing any corrupt or outdated network settings that might be preventing the service from establishing a proper connection to the network or the internet.
+Resetting network cache and configurations can resolve issues causing the error by clearing any corrupt or outdated network settings that might be preventing the service from establishing a proper connection to the network or the internet.

 This process refreshes your network environment, which includes resetting the TCP/IP stack and renewing your IP configuration.